 Gutters are available in several different materials, each with benefits and potential drawbacks.
 We’ve summarized key points, so you’ll be informed when you select your new gutters.

-Aluminum, like vinyl, is lightweight, rust proof, easy to install and cost effective.
+Aluminum, like vinyl, is lightweight, rustproof, easy to install and cost-effective.
 But aluminum is better able to withstand extreme temperatures.
 You can paint aluminum gutters to match your house exterior (something vinyl can’t claim) and some brands are seamless, helping reduce the potential of leaks.
-Its versatility makes aluminum a first choice for many contractors and homeowners.
+Its versatility makes aluminum the first choice for many contractors and homeowners.

 Steel or Copper

 Sturdy galvanized steel gutters can withstand damage from ladders, branches, and the weather.
 Like aluminum, steel can be painted.
 Since it does rust (after 5 to 10 years), steel may not last as long as those made with other materials.
 Its heaviness makes it more challenging and expensive to install.

 Stainless steel outperforms galvanized steel because it won’t rust.
 Stainless steel is viewed to be one of the strongest materials used for gutters, but is expensive, up to four times as much as other materials.